 - Boil for 2-3 minutes, until the skins begin to crack

-Remove the skins and chop the tomatoes into half-inch pieces.
+Remove and discard the skins and chop the tomatoes into half-inch pieces.

 Chop the zucchini and peppers, and finely chop the garlic, if using.